Research Grant Program

-The NYU Stern Center for Sustainable Business (CSB) is eager to support research initiatives conducted by Stern faculty and PhD students related to business and sustainability.
+The NYU Stern Center for Sustainable Business (CSB) is eager to support research initiatives at the nexus of business and sustainability across disciplines at Stern.

 My colleague Kelly See and I are very grateful to have received a grant from CSB for our research on the effects of an organization’s sustainability initiatives on employee engagement.
 The grant enabled us to complete our initial survey and to have valuable conversations with business leaders in sustainability focused positions about their initiatives and about our research.

 - Frances Milliken, NYU Stern Professor of Management and Organizations

 2024 grant applications are now open through March 10, 2024.